CS 477: Advanced User Interfaces

 Academic Dishonesty:

-Cheating will not be tolerated and may result in immediate failure in the course.
+Cheating will not be tolerated and may result in severe sanctions, including failure in the course.
 Serious incidents of academic dishonesty will be brought to the attention of the university and may result in expulsion.
-All work in this class is meant to be an individual effort by the person receiving the grade.
+With the exception of group projects, all work in this class is meant to be an individual effort by the person receiving the grade.
 Any variation from this is considered cheating and all parties involved (giving or receiving) will be sanctioned.

 Additional clarification on cheating: Sometimes students are not clear on what is or is not cheating in regards to programming: the programs you turn in for grading should have been written and typed in by you without referencing another’s work (you may refer to books, of course --- but you may not copy large sections of code from any book, the internet, or any other medium).
 It is often helpful to work with others to clarify the problem to be solved and discuss possible solutions; this is acceptable and even encouraged.
 But you should never at any time give another student a copy of your code or accept code from another student, either physically or electronically.
 Some examples of cheating include but are not limited to: